 Like many other games of its time Return to Zork uses video captured actors to serve as NPCs in the game world which players must first locate and then save.
 The most impressive feature of the game though is the multiple ways players can interact with an object which drives a sense of real world like choice.
 Unlike many other adventure games that allow only one or two options for a given item in Zork you can expect to have half a dozen options for everything in the game world which compounds the puzzle challenge you’ll experience.

-This large number of options and freedom ties into the multiple endings that Return to Zork has to offer.
+This large number of options and freedom also ties into the multiple endings that Return to Zork has to offer.
 Each of these multiple endings is reached a different way based on how you advance through the game and ultimately complete it which means replay value is extremely high, especially considering the year that this game was released.
 All in all there are a total of 6 different ways to finish Return to Zork that each have an associated impact on the world after your adventure.

 If you find the logic in puzzle adventures sometimes frustrating you’ll really love the freedom and options in Return to Zork which lets you approach the game in multiple ways although without context of the past games you might find yourself equally frustrated.

 - The first Zork game to not use a text based interface which expands on the game world further.

 - Multiple ways to complete the game gives great player freedom through puzzles and ultimately game endings.

-- Released in 1993 and still a top notch point and click adventure.
+- Released in 1993 during the great era of point and click puzzle adventures titles.

 Review Platform: PC